GoogleCloudPlatform/database-assessment/scripts/collector/sqlserver/README.txt

     a) Unzip the install archive.

-    b) Update the sqlserver\sqlqsrv.csv file to contain the full instance name(s) on a separate line you would like to scan in the format:
-        [computer name]\[instance name]

-        A default instance would look like: MS-SERVER1 or 10.0.0.1

-        A custom instance would look like: MS-SERVER1\TESTINSTANCE or 10.0.0.1\TESTINSTANCE

-    c) If the extract will be run by a user that does not have SYSADMIN privilege, connect to the database as a user with SYSADMIN privileges and create the user if needed.
+    b) As of the current release, the collection scripts require a user with the SYSADMIN privilege.
+An existing user may be used or one can be created using the scripts as shown below:

-        From a command prompt, execute either of the following scripts depending on what type of authentication you currently use for your SYSADMIN user.
-The collection user will use SQL Authentication:
+        If an existing user with SYSADMIN privileges wil not be used, from a command prompt, execute either of the following scripts depending on what type of authentication you currently use for your SYSADMIN user.
+        In this example the collection user will use SQL Authentication:
             - CreateUserForAssessmentWithSQLAuth.bat
                 The following parameters can be specified:
-                    -serverName  ** Always Specified
+                    -serverName  ** Required
-                    -serverUserName  ** Always Specified
+                    -serverUserName  ** Required
-                    -serverUserPass  ** Always Specified
+                    -serverUserPass  ** Required
                         and
-                    -collectionUserName  ** Specified if a custom username will be used -CollectionUserPass  ** Specified if a custom username will be used or
+                    -collectionUserName  ** Required if a custom username will be used -collectionUserPass  ** Required if a custom username will be used or
-                    -useDefaultCreds  ** Specify if default credentials coded in the app should be used
+                    -useDefaultCreds  ** Required if custom credentials are not desired In this example, the created user will use Windows Authentication:
             - CreateUserForAssessmentWithWindowsAuth.bat
                 The following parameters can be specified:
-                    -serverName  ** Always Specified
+                    -serverName  ** Required
-                    -collectionUserName  ** Specified if a custom username will be used -CollectionUserPass  ** Specified if a custom username will be used or
+                    -collectionUserName  ** Required if a custom username will be used -collectionUserPass  ** Required if a custom username will be used or
-                    -useDefaultCreds  ** Specify if default credentials coded in the app should be used
+                    -useDefaultCreds  ** Required if custom credentials are not desired

+        *** The option "-useDefaultCreds" create a user named "userfordma" and a default password contained in the script

 3. Execution
 ------------

-    If you have your own perfmon counters capturing the following statistics, skip to step b, otherwise proceed to step a.
+    If you have your own perfmon counters capturing the following statistics or run on a SQL Server Product such as Amazon RDS or Google CloudSQL for SQL Server, skip to step b, otherwise proceed to step a.

             \Memory\Available MBytes
             \PhysicalDisk(_Total)\Avg.
 Disk Bytes/Read